 However, players have found great success with cars from other hitbox classes, so long as the model is a similar size.
 The Jäger 619 and Endo cars are available to purchase in promotional starter packs after the free-to-play update, and both fit their Hybrid hitbox pretty neatly.

 The v1.79 patch which went live on September 17, 2020 added the Merc-class hitbox.
-So far only the Merc body is in this class, but we can expect more cars to be added in the future – whether new body types or old ones shifted around.
+So far only the Merc and Battle Bus are in this class, but we can expect more cars to be added in the future – whether new body types or old ones shifted around.

 How to unlock all Rocket League cars

 If you’re a new player – or even an old player confined to one PC or console – some of the aforementioned bodies may not ring any bells.
 That’s because new players start with just the Octane, Gizmo, Road Hog and X-Devil unlocked.

 Bodies are split into five rarities; Common, Import, Exotic, Premium, and Exclusive.
 You can start unlocking bodies from the first three rarities just by playing matches and unlocking Blueprints, although obviously Common ones will drop more often than Import, and you’ll be incredibly lucky to find Dominus or Komodo, the two Exotic-class chassis.

 However, if you find yourself with a build-up of useless items (not just Bodies), you can try your luck with the Trade In feature.
 Head to your Garage in the main menu of your game, and then select Manage Inventory.
 From here, you can select five items of the same rarity and trade them up for one item that is one stage rarer.
 Your new item will be completely random, barring one caveat: if all five items are from the same Crate series, you’ll be rewarded with a new item from that same series.